 The ocean is also important to the many species of plants and animals that call the water their home.
 This community of organisms is called an ecosystem.

-changes in the ocean’s temperature.
+Human-caused climate change is warming our planet, and the oceans are feeling the heat.
+Plants and animals in the ocean ecosystem are sensitive to changes in the ocean’s temperature.
 Some organisms can adapt to the change, but others can’t survive the warmer temperatures.
 Since so much life is dependent on these waters, it’s important to keep the oceans healthy!

 Scientists are monitoring the temperature of the ocean with an instrument called the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite.
 The satellite measures the temperature of the top millimeter of the ocean’s surface.